 Consider these true examples:

-— A hungry dachshunds (hounds are always hungry) spies the roast his mistress left on the kitchen counter.
+— A hungry dachshund (hounds are always hungry) spies the roast his mistress left on the kitchen counter.
 After studying the situation for a moment, he climbs onto a kitchen chair, jumps to the table, then leaps onto the counter.
 An hour later, his mistress walks in and discovers her best friend asleep on the counter, belly rounded, snoring.

 — A golden retriever, ball in hand, attempts to entice someone to throw said ball.
 The human refuses.
 Retriever nudges the hand.
 Human ignores him.
 Retriever sighs, plops at the human’s feet and gazes up with liquid eyes.
 Guilty human throws ball.